Dioxins and their effects on human health

 The developing fetus is most sensitive to dioxin exposure.
-The newborn, with rapidly developing organ systems, may also be more vulnerable to certain effects.
-Some individuals or groups of individuals may be exposed to higher levels of dioxins because of their diets (e.g., high consumers of fish in certain parts of the world) or their occupations (e.g., workers in the pulp and paper industry, in incineration plants and at hazardous waste sites, to name just a few).
+Newborn, with rapidly developing organ systems, may also be more vulnerable to certain effects.
+Some people or groups of people may be exposed to higher levels of dioxins because of their diet (such as high consumers of fish in certain parts of the world) or their occupation (such as workers in the pulp and paper industry, in incineration plants, and at hazardous waste sites).

 Prevention and control of dioxin exposure

 Proper incineration of contaminated material is the best available method of preventing and controlling exposure to dioxins.
 It can also destroy PCB-based waste oils.
 The incineration process requires high temperatures, over 850°C. For the destruction of large amounts of contaminated material, even higher temperatures - 1000°C or more - are required.

 Prevention or reduction of human exposure is best done via source-directed measures, i.e. strict control of industrial processes to reduce formation of dioxins as much as possible.
 This is the responsibility of national governments.
 The Codex Alimentarius Commission adopted a Code of Practice for Source Directed Measures to Reduce Contamination of Foods with Chemicals (CAC/RCP 49-2001) in 2001.
 Later in 2006 a Code of Practice for the Prevention and Reduction of Dioxin and Dioxin-like PCB Contamination in Food and Feeds (CAC/RCP 62-2006) was adopted.